Course Information & Registration

-- Courses with limited capacity (as stated in the course catalog):
+Courses with limited capacity (as stated in the course catalog or course list):

-Results of distribution process visible in CM from October 11, 2021
+Results of the distribution process are visible in CM a couple of days after the deadline.

-- Exams take place during the last lecture or in the 2-3 weeks after the end of the teaching period.
+Exams take place during the last lecture or the 2-3 weeks after the end of the teaching period.

 Spring/summer term: approx. middle to the end of July.